 While the warmth seeped back into my chilled hands and feet, I browsed past a series of old metal screens once used for pressing paper and made my way to the ground floor.

 There I met Carlos Poete, an Argentinian artist and paper artisan.
 He walked me through the relatively “simple” 18th-century process the museum still uses to make their paper.

 First, remnants of clothing and cotton material are washed, dried, and then chopped up at a cutting table with a wicked-looking blade.

 The rags are dampened to assist in breaking down the cotton fibers naturally and are then thrown down into a deep stone pit.
-There they’re left to rot for eight or nine days.
-This process allows the cotton fibers to be broken down into pulp for making paper.

 The opening of the pit is marked by a round viewing window set inside an orange square on the floor.